mikolalysenko/static-kdtree/README.md

 ### Some thoughts:

 To me at least, these results are pretty shocking.
-None of the kdtree data structures on npm outperform a simple linear scan, which makes them worse than useless.
-In fact, up to around 1000 points or so, a linear scan will be faster than this module.
-However, for sufficiently *large* data sets using a kdtree can make sense.
+None of the kdtree data structures on npm outperform a simple linear scan, which makes them worse than useless (even node-kdtree, which uses native C++ bindings).
+Even for this module - which is currently the only one to beat the simple brute force algorithm -  a linear scan will be faster up to around 1000 points or so.
+However, for sufficiently *large* data sets using a kdtree can make sense especially for interactive applications.

 # Credits
 (c) 2014 Mikola Lysenko.
 MIT License